Red Squirrel breeding and reintroductions

 In partnership with other leading conservationists, we have established a national breeding group to promote good husbandry practices and share best practice for managing red squirrels in captivity.

-Wildwood leads this conservation-led group, which also aims to collaborate with volunteers in Northern England who are working to protect red squirrels from the spread of grey squirrels.
+Wildwood coordinates this conservation-led group, and under the guidance of BIAZA we aim to foster a closer collaboration with all volunteers who are working to protect red squirrels.

-All this work is underpinned by studbook, meticulously maintained by Welsh Mountain Zoo.
+All this work is underpinned by a studbook, meticulously maintained by Welsh Mountain Zoo.

 How does a studbook work?

 A studbook is an essential tool for managing breeding projects.
-It records detailed information about each individual squirrel, including those in zoos and private collections.
+It records detailed information about each individual squirrel residing in zoos and private institutions.

 By maintaining this data, we can ensure a healthy and genetically diverse population, which is vital for supporting future conservation efforts.